curiouselectric/Lapse-O-Matic/README.md

 * FLASH_STOP_DELAY - Flash will be on and wait this time after taking photo (in milli Seconds)
 * DEBUG_FLAG - See debug info on serial port (0 (OFF) or 1 (ON))
 * DEBUG_PHOTO - See debug info on serial port (0 (OFF) or 1 (ON))

+*Note: Spaces and equals signs are ignored in the parser, so does not matter how many spaces there are.*

 ## Solar Power